revell-logo

 Questions to Answer:

-• What’s my typical shooting distance?
+• What is my typical shooting distance?

 • Do I hunt thick woods or open country?